Academics

 Presentation from Environmental Leaders ARC on "Preservation, Conservation, and the Ethics of Working Outdoors."

 The Environmental Leaders ARC seminar is not a deep-dive into any single environmental topic but, rather, a chance for exploration, experimentation, reflection, and goal-setting around multiple ways to make a difference, at UO and beyond.
 This 4-credit hour course spans two quarters (2 credit hours in Fall, 2 in Winter) and counts for a social science core education credit.
-The course is co-taught by three faculty: Peg, a wildlife ecologist who represents the life and physical sciences; Katie, a cultural anthropologist and outdoor educator who represents the social sciences; and Sarah, a literary and cultural studies scholar who represents both the humanities and sustainability topics broadly.
-You will learn about all of these "lenses" during the course and have a faculty mentor who can support you whatever your planned academic and professional goals.
+The course is taught by Sarah Stoeckl, a campus sustainability professional and literary and cultural studies scholar with training in human-centered design and engagement related to climate distress.

 ENVS 203: Introduction to Environmental Studies—Humanities